UnfoldedInc/basemap-layers/README.md

 # deckgl-mapbox-style-spec

-Implements the Mapbox Style Specification for Deck.gl layers.
+Implementation of a subset of the Mapbox Style Specification using Deck.gl layers.

 _A work in progress_.